nexmo-community/nexmo-sinatra-voice-alerts-demo/README.md

-# Nexmo Flood Alerts Demo
+# Nexmo Sinatra Voice Broadcast System

 A demo that implements broadcast alerts in Ruby using Sinatra and the [Nexmo Text-To-Speech API](https://docs.nexmo.com/voice/text-to-speech).